Center for Learning with Technology

 What can we do for you?

-• Use our audio/visual studio to record lecture materials and presentations, we'll produce them, then make them accessible to your students via Canvas or iTunesU.
+• Use our audio/visual studio to record lecture materials and presentations, we'll produce them, then make them accessible to your students via Canvas or YouTube.

 Goals and Mission

-Our goal is to help you discover innovative and applicable technology resources that you can integrate into your instruction to more dynamically engage your students in the learning process.
+Our goal is to help you discover applicable technology resources that you can integrate into your instruction to more dynamically engage your students in the learning process.

 The Center for Learning with Technology collaborates with faculty to promote instructional and learning excellence at Harding University using effective education and communication technologies.